UNSH/Unity-Apple-Distribution-Workflow/ReadMe.md

 }
 ```

 We decided to leave IAP behind though and disable Purchasing altogether.
-If you are developing for more Platforms and like us want to use Purchasing in them, just wrap the code for initialising (in the purchasing script) in [platform dependant directives](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).
+If you are developing for more Platforms and like us want to use Purchasing in them, just wrap the code for initialising (in unitypurchasing) in [platform dependant directives](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

 ## Instructions
 ### You're new at this?